e-gors/e-gors/README.md

 - 👋 Hi!
 I’m Efren,
 - 👀 I’m interested in creating seamless web applications, learning emerging web technologies, and exploring backend and frontend solutions for a complete stack approach.
-- 🌱 I’m currently learning Ruby, Next.js, React Native, and TypeScript.
+- 🌱 I’m currently learning Ruby, Next.js, NestJS, React Native, and TypeScript.
 - 💞️ I’m looking to collaborate on projects that involve dynamic web development, especially ones leveraging React, Laravel, or TypeScript for building scalable solutions.
 - 📫 How to reach me: +639361416119 or goronefren@gmail.com
 - 😄 Pronouns: He/Him